klwdesigns/bibpress/content/staff.md

 {{< figure src="/img/krista-lyn-white.jpg" >}}

 Krista has worked in publishing since 1997.
 She started Blue Iris Books in 2012 with a passion to publish great books that are beautifully designed.
 Krista travels widely and has a particular interest in European culture and history.
-She is the founder of Women's Sports Outreach and has written many books.